 - 4 Cups Tomatoes Diced including any juices, Also equal to 2 cans that are 14.5 ounces each

 - 2 Cups Low Sodium Chicken Broth

 - 5 1/4 Cups Kidney Beans Also equal 3 cans that are 16 ounces each

-- Heat up a large pot on medium high heat with olive oil, then add celery and onion.
+- Heat up a large pot on medium-high heat Add a little pan spray or olive oil, then add the celery and onion.
 Sautee for 1-3 minutes, then add water and cook another 2-3 minutes until vegetables are soft.